bradymiller/bradymiller.github.io/todo/index.md

 1. Upgrade wiki (mediawiki) to most recent version.

 ### OEMR Organization
+1. 3rd request for information response for revocation
 1. Discuss registration project on forums and placemark it on the active projects page.
 1. Discuss Weno project on forums and placemark it on the active projects page.
 1. Bring in all board members as members(still a couple members left to do: L,S) to allow bringing in new board members.